kiranjk/Example-github-actions/README.md

-# Example-github-actions
+1 # Example-github-actions
-create folder name as .github
+2 #create folder name as .github

-Inside .github create folder called workflows
+3 #Inside .github create folder called workflows

-Inside workflow create file demo.yml inside demo.yml write our first workflow commit our changes and check actions tab our build is success or not
+4 #Inside workflow create file demo.yml

+5 #inside demo.yml write our first workflow

+6 #commit our changes and check actions tab our build is success or not